RoEdAl/nanopi-fuse/README.md

 # Host Communication

 Arch Linux ARM has configured the rootfs with g\_cdc which presents as a usb ethernet on the host.
 The device is configured with the static IP 10.0.0.1/24.
-A simple DHCP server running so your computer should obtaind IP address automatically:
+A simple DHCP server running so your computer should obtaind IP address automatically.